aanderse/LdapRecord.com/source/docs/tutorials/user-management.md

 ### Resetting Passwords {#resetting-passwords}

-To reset a user password, you must be bound to your LDAP directory with a user whom has permission to do so.
+To reset a users password, you must be bound to your LDAP directory with a user whom has permission to do so on your directory.

-This is done by setting the users `unicodepwd` attribute as a string, and then saving, similarly to how it is done during user creation:
+You can perform a password reset by simply setting the users `unicodepwd` attribute as a string, and then calling the `save()` method, similarly to how it is done during user creation:

 ```php
 <?php